dmxt/beginner-windows-npm-gulp-webdev-tutorial/README.md

 # Start using gulp in minutes

-**Note: If you don't use Windows, you can skip Step 1 and proceed from Step 2.**
+**⚠️ Notice: If you don't use Windows, you can skip Step 1 and start on Step 2.**

+Step one is for Windows users to install UNIX-like terminal that is sustainable for work, while Linux and MacOS already have one.

+---

 *~ Introductionary ~*

 *Are you a web developer that use Windows?
 Do you want your life to be easier and have more free time?
 No?
 Get out and continue being miserable.
 Oh, was that yes?
-Good, please proceed, in 30 minutes to couple hours (depending how slow you are) you'll have automatic task all set up that will work for you while you work.
-It will help you to finish projects much faster and more effectively.
+Good, please proceed, in 30 minutes to couple hours (depending how slow you are) you'll have automatic task all set up that will work for you while you work.*

+*It will help you to finish projects much faster and more effectively.
 [You can learn more about how gulp is useful](#why-gulp-is-useful) and take a look at some of their plugins that would help you in web development.*

+---

 ### Table of Contents
 * [Terminal (Windows)](#terminal-windows)